IoT powered rodent detector

 Challenge

-The startup company came to EnCata with а suggested technology to use in this device.
-They wanted to use an ultrasonic sensor for rodent detection.
-We tested this way of working the detector and realized that it doesn't work exactly how the Client wants it to work.
+A startup company had the idea of creating a device for counting the rodents living in a monitored object.
+They approached EnCata with a suggested technology for the device, proposing an ultrasonic sensor for rodent detection.
+We tested this way of working the detector and realized that it doesn't work exactly how the customer wants it to work.
 This technology performed the main function of the device, but it did not meet the characteristics that the detector was supposed to have.

 Our Role